Lim-Sangho/meta-learning-reparam/README.md

 Thanks to probabilistic programming, which treats probabilistic models as programs to which methods in programming analysis can be applicable, there were some researches which constructed parameterised bijective functions compatible to the target distribution and learned the parameters to make the functions become an proper reparmetersation.
 However, those researches needs to train the parameters from scaratches for every new model, so it is hard to use their methods in model finding.

-In our research, instead of finding a reparameterisation for a speicific model, we tried to meta-learn the reparameterisation; Learning a function which gets probabilistic models (in forms of probabilistic programs) and outputs proper bijective functions for reparameterisation.
+In our research, instead of finding a reparameterisation for a specific model, we tried to meta-learn the reparameterisation; Learning a function which gets probabilistic models (in forms of probabilistic programs) and outputs proper bijective functions for reparameterisation.
 First, by parsing a probabilistic program, we obtained a graph representation of a probabilistic model.
 Then, we used GNN on the graph representation to construct bijective functions compatible to the model.
 Finally, We trained GNN for a wide range of models with a proper probabilistic loss to achieve smooth landscapes of reparemeterised models.

 ## Preliminary
 - Hamiltonian Monte Carlo (HMC) <br>